Change (Sugababes album): Commercial performance

-In Europe and Australia, the album was less successful than its predecessor Taller in More Ways (2005), however it still attained top-forty placements on the album charts in the Czech Republic, Austria, Germany, Switzerland, Ireland, and reached the lower regions of the album charts in the Netherlands and Australia.
-In France, Change became the Sugababes' first entry on the French Albums chart since Three (2003), where it spent four weeks, peaking at number one-hundred and five.

-On the European Albums chart, the album peaked at number ten, becoming their second top-ten entry on the chart.
+Elsewhere, Change debuted at number one in Scotland, becoming their second number one album there following Taller in More Ways.
+In Ireland, the album peaked at number ten on the Irish Albums Chart.
+In Europe, the album was less successful than its predecessor Taller in More Ways, however it still attained top-forty placements on the album charts in Austria, the Czech Republic, Estonia, Germany, and Switzerland, while reaching the lower regions of the album chart in the Netherlands.
+In France, Change became the Sugababes' first entry on the French albums chart since Three (2003), where it spent four weeks, peaking at number one-hundred and five.
+On the European Albums chart, Change peaked at number ten.